yeti-switch/vlui/README.md

   client_id: vlui
   client_secret: "…"
   redirect_url: https://logs.example.com/api/auth/callback
-  cookie_secret: "…"        # openssl rand -hex 32; empty generates one, see below
+  cookie_secret: "…"        # openssl rand -hex 32; empty generates one per process
-  allowed_groups: [noc]     # authorisation, not just authentication
+  allowed_groups: [noc]
+  # groups_claim: groups    # dotted path; see config.example.yml for Zitadel and Keycloak
 ```

-The session is a signed cookie carrying the user, which is what lets this
+The session is a signed cookie, which is what lets this application have no
-application have no database.
-Rotating `cookie_secret` revokes every session.
+database.
+Rotating `cookie_secret` revokes every session; leaving it empty

-Leaving `cookie_secret` empty generates one at startup, which is fine for a
+generates one at startup, so restarts and extra replicas sign people out.
-trial and wrong for a deployment: every restart signs everyone out, and two
-instances generate two secrets, so behind a load balancer people are signed out
-on some requests and not others.
-The process warns when it generates one, and
-the Helm chart refuses to render an empty secret above one replica.

-`allowed_groups` reads from `groups_claim`, which defaults to `groups` and takes
-a dotted path for providers that nest — `urn:zitadel:iam:org:project:roles` for
-Zitadel, `resource_access.<client>.roles` for Keycloak client roles.
-The shape
-is handled for you: an array, an object whose keys are the names, or a single
-string.
-If a login is refused, run with `-debug`: the claims in the token and
-what was read from the configured one are logged.

 **One instance reads one tenant.** `victorialogs.tenant` is fixed for the
-process, because which tenant is on show is a property of the deployment rather
-than of whoever is looking.
+process.
 To publish two, run two instances.

 ## Tools